maelle/simplymaelle/content/post/2023-10-20-three-neat-functions/index.md

 </div>

-A nice side-effect of the switch, beyond good practice of its sake and more readability, is that the argument order is more logical in [`startsWith()`](https://rdrr.io/r/base/startsWith.html).
+A nice side-effect of the switch, beyond good practice for its own sake and more readability, is that the argument order is more logical in [`startsWith()`](https://rdrr.io/r/base/startsWith.html).

 Similarly, instead of writing